BFSI Data Compliance: Are You Future-Ready?

 4. Poor Incident Response Preparedness:

-Average time to identify and contain a BFSI breach stands around 207 days and more in 2025 (IBM).
+Average time to identify and contain a BFSI breach stands around 207 days and more in 2026.
 The slower the response, the heavier the damage.

 Perform breach simulations at least quarterly, integrate AI-based fraud detection, and make any decision related to authority at the CISO board level.